aman1394/HealthCare./README.md

 # HealthCare.
-This website created using HTML, CSS and JavaScript.
 Here's some info about "Healthcare" website 🙂:
 1. "Healthcare" is a comprehensive website that offers a range of essential medical services.
 2. Our platform provides detailed information about various healthcare facilities and their services.